 Employers must pay employees by cheque, cash, money order, email transfer or direct deposit.

 For example, an employer can hire employees of different genders to do the same job and offer them a different rate of pay based on their level of education and previous work experience.
 Another example, employees of different genders doing the same job could be paid a different rate of pay because one of the employees works the night shift and the other does not.

 If employees have not been paid equal pay for equal work, employers must raise wages, not lower them, to achieve equal pay.

 The equal pay rules in the Labour Standards Code are different from pay equity or equal pay for work of equal value.
 For questions about pay equity, contact the Nova Scotia Human Rights Commission.

-The Code does not prohibit an employer from sending an employee home before the employee's shift ends.
+The Code does not keep an employer from sending an employee home before the employee's shift ends.
 In general, employers are not required to pay employees for hours not worked.
 One exception, however, would be where the employee was called into work outside of the employee's regular scheduled hours and the employee worked less than three hours.
 In such situations of unscheduled shifts, called call-ins, employees would have to be paid at least 3 hours at the minimum wage.

 The Code and Regulations do not provide for pay entitlement specific to training.
 Such entitlement would be assessed on a case by case basis.
 For example, we would consider whether there was an existing agreement between the employer and employee prior to the training, whether the employee's attendance at training is required by the employer, whether the employer directly benefits from such training, etc.